Eccb7/Hello/README.md

 In order to run this project you need:

-To install a text editor e.g "VS CODE"
+-To install a text editor e.g "VS CODE"
-To install GIT
+-To install GIT

 ### Setup